Distilled Spirits Tax Return

 Unaccounted-for gains (disclosed by physical inventory).
 Enter the gains of distilled spirits 100 proof and under disclosed from taking a physical inventory.

 Total accounted-for.
-The total accounted-for inventory of distilled spirits 100 proof and under for this reporting period.
 The system will automatically calculate this field.
+The number in this field represents the total accounted-for inventory of distilled spirits 100 proof and under for this reporting period.

 Total Ending Inventory